Highly Skilled Emergency Care 24/7

 Emergency intervention for heart attacks is coordinated with cardiologists, radiologists and cardiothoracic surgeons.
 Manatee Memorial has been reported to have one of the country's lowest mortality rates for heart attacks, and the physicians are known for their success in this area.

-Depending on the type and severity of the heart attack, the cardiac team takes patients from the ED directly to a catheterization lab to administer treatments to clear blocked arteries and restore blood and oxygen flow to damaged heart tissue.
+Depending on the type and severity of the heart attack, the cardiac team takes patients from the ECC directly to a catheterization lab to administer treatments to clear blocked arteries and restore blood and oxygen flow to damaged heart tissue.
 A cardiac team and fully-equipped cardiac catheterization suite is available 24 hours a day.
 Patients are rapidly evaluated and a course of treatment is begun.

-Awarded by the American Stroke Association with the Get With The Guidelines Stroke Initial Performance Achievement Award from 2005-2016, our team-based approach allows for streamlined treatment and services.
+Awarded Advanced Primary Stroke Center of Excellence by the Joint Commission each year since 2006, and the American Heart Association/American Stroke Association Get With the Guidelines®–Stroke Gold Plus Quality Achievement Award 11 years in a row and the Target: StrokeSM Elite Honor Roll Award for the third year, our team-based approach enables streamlined treatment and services.
 Recent clinical studies have shown that a team approach improves patient outcomes.

 Visit the Stroke and Cerebrovascular Center for more information about the stroke services provided at Manatee Memorial Hospital.